mdf3039/Solving-Technical-Interview-Practive-for-Udacity-Career-Development/README.txt

 This is the README of the Technical Interview Practice for Udacity's Career Development.
 There are five questions.
-Each question will be listed along with a text explanation of the efficiency of the code and design choice
+Each question will be listed along with a text explanation of the efficiency of the code and design choice.
 *Python 2.7 is needed to run all code.
+Each function in Python has three test runs.

 Question 1: Given two strings s and t, determine whether some anagram of t is a substring of s.
 For example: if s = "udacity" and t = "ad", then the function returns True.
 Your function definition should look like: question1(s, t) and return a boolean True or False.
 Answer: This was written in one line of code, so the code is really efficient.
 I used an if else statement.
 No additional libraries were used.

+Question 2: Given a string a, find the longest palindromic substring contained in a.
+Your function definition should look like question2(a), and return a string.
+Answer: First, I created an empty list to put the palindrome.
+Then, I made sure all of the letters in the string were lower cased.
+Since I am searching for the longest, it makes sense to search the entire string for a palindrome, then decrease the characters by one and search each substring within the string.
+This needs to continue until palindrome(s) is found.
+Once found, the loop adds the palindrome to the empty list, but the loop needs to continue to make sure there aren't any other palindromes in substrings of equal length.
+The loop adds other palindromes of equal length to the list.
+Then the code can stop running, or break.
+Then return 'There is no palindrome!' if there aren't any palindromes, else return the list of the largest palindrome(s).